openstack-archive/swift-specs/specs/in_progress/erasure_coding.rst

 * the .durable file means "the matching .data file for this has sufficient fragment archives somewhere, committed, to reconstruct the object"
 * the proxy server will never have knowledge (on GET or HEAD) or the existence of a .data file on an object server if it doesn't have a matching .durable file
-* the object server will never return a ts.data that doesn't have a matching .durable
+* the object server will never return a .data that doesn't have a matching .durable
 * the only component that messes with .data files that don't have matching .durable files is the reconstructor
 * when a proxy does a GET, it will only receive fragment archives that have enough present somewhere to be reconstructed

 3.3.3.8: Create common interface for proxy-->nodes

+NOTE:  This ain't gonna happen as part of the EC effort

 Creating a common module that allows for abstracted access to the a/c/s nodes would not only clean up much of the proxy IO path but would also prevent the introduction of EC from further